 Q: Can I get a refund after I register for Group Health STP Presented by Alaska Airlines?

 A: Yes, a 75% refund is available up to a month before the event.
 After that date there are no refunds for any reason, medical or otherwise.
-Registrations are NOT transferable.
+Registrations are NOT transferable or deferable to another ride or future year.
 View the detailed policy.